At a glance…

 “Families are very engaged in the programme.
 Having Bookstart Corner sessions run in libraries really works for the children’s centre as it introduces the library to families who perhaps didn’t know about the library before, or hadn’t realised about the services that libraries and children’s centres offer.”Project Developer and Assistant Headteacher at participating Children’s Centres

-BookTrust runs nationwide programmes, and each year reaches 3.9 million children across the UK with books, resources and support to help develop a love of reading.
+BookTrust runs nationwide programmes with books, resources and support to help develop a love of reading.
 The charity encourages children to read in lots of different ways, but its priority is to get more children excited about books, rhymes and stories – because if reading is fun, children will want to do it.
 Much of BookTrust’s focus is on early years because it has discovered that starting early and involving the whole family is the best way to get children reading – and it encourages parents and carers to start reading with their babies right from the beginning.
 The charity also works with schools to support teachers and school librarians to get children and young people excited about books and reading.